lx8851/gorgias-help/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to help.quicktext.io's documentation!
+Welcome to Quicktext's documentation!
 =============================================

-Contents:
+.. include README.rst

 .. toctree::
    :maxdepth: 2

+   src/00-getting-started
+   src/01-automatic-suggestions
+   src/02-tab-completion
+   src/03-sync
+   src/04-templates
+   src/05-tags
+   src/06-search

 Indices and tables